apollographql/apollo-ios/docs/source/swift-scripting.md

 <img alt="Launch list file" src="screenshot/graphql_file_launchlist.png" class="screenshot"/>

-## Generating code for a target
+## Generating Swift code for a target

 >**Before you start**: Remember, you need to have a locally downloaded copy of your schema and at least one `.graphql` file containing an operation in your file tree.
 If you don't have **both** of these, code generation will fail.
-[Read the section above](#using-codegen-to-create-a-graphql-file-with-an-operation) if you don't have an operation set up!
+[Read the section above](#creating-a-graphql-file-with-an-operation) if you don't have an operation set up!

 1. Specify the URL for the root of the target you're generating code for: